 AUA Member of the Year Award

 This award recognises the contribution of an individual member.
-The judging panel were looking for a high level of commitment and dedication to the AUA.
-Members who have gone the extra mile to support the development of themselves and others.
+The judging panel were looking for a high level of commitment and dedication to the AUA, for members who have gone the extra mile to support the development of themselves and others.

 Shortlisted for this award were:

-- Katie Allan, University of St Andrews who as Coordinator of the Departmental Administrators’ network delivered a well-received one-day conference with an impressive range of high profile speakers.
+- Katie Allan of University of St Andrews who as Coordinator of the Departmental Administrators’ network delivered a well-received one-day conference with an impressive range of high profile speakers.
 In addition, Katie supports the St Andrews branch and is delivering a session at this conference.

 - Michael Monaghan of Liverpool John Moores University, whose nomination impressed the panel due to Michael’s ability to inspire and motivate his colleagues through their AUA and career development journeys.